ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2026/2026-03-20-cuda-llamacpp-debian-13.md

     echo "  - llama-cli not found at $LLAMA_CLI"
 fi

-echo -e "\n--- Summary & Instructions ---" echo "1.
-Driver Fix: Your kernel modules are not loaded.
-Run: sudo modprobe nvidia" echo "2. llama.cpp Fix: Your current binary (from Nix) was NOT compiled with CUDA support." echo "   To use your MX450 GPU, you need to use a version of llama.cpp built with CUDA." echo "   If using Nix, try: nix-shell -p llama-cpp --argstr cudaSupport true" echo "   Or build from source: cmake -B build -DGGML_CUDA=ON && cmake --build build --config Release"

-echo -e "\n--- End of Tests ---"
 ```

 Running this script gave me a clear picture of what was missing: